Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 > Interestingly, the Galerkin method is essentially a residual minimization procedure in function space, much like it is often possible to minimize the residual $r=Ax-b$ for solving linear systems of equations approximately.
 Given some functional equation $L(u(X))=0$, we know that approximating $u(X) \approx \Phi^T u$ will yield some error, which manifests as a residual when passing through the functional $L$, i.e. $L(\Phi^T u) = r$.
 The Galerkin method then requires that $\langle r, \phi_i \rangle = 0$ for each basis function $\phi_i$.
 In other words, we ask that the residual be orthogonal (i.e. perpendicular) to the function space spanned by $\phi_i$, i.e. any other function $\Phi^T v$ in this space would yield a worse residual than our solution $\Phi^T u$.

+To summarize, this section showed how a hard-to-solve space-dependent continuous problem defined on a complex domain could be solved accurately using existing numerical techniques using FEM, thus motivating its usefulness in practice.
+The approach used in our example is called Galerkin FEM, which projects the approximated problem onto the function space used to discretize the solution.
+Petrov-Galerkin methods allow projecting the approximated problem onto a different function space, i.e. there are two sets of basis functions $\phi_i$ and $\psi_i$, for discretizing the solution and the problem, respectively.
+In some cases, a projection is not required, i.e. the problem itself already reveals the required number of equations.

 ### Shape functions

 ### Spatial integration